rladies/meetup-presentations_nairobi/satRday Nairobi 2021 materials/Introduction to tidy models in R/Readme.md

-## Intriduction to tidy models in R
+## Introduction to tidy models in R

 ### September 4, 2021